uber-go/fx/README.md

 - Makes dependency injection easy.
 - Eliminates the need for global state and `func init()`.

+See our [docs](https://uber-go.github.io/fx/) to get started and/or learn more about Fx.

 ## Installation

 We recommend locking to [SemVer](http://semver.org/) range `^1` using [go mod](https://github.com/golang/go/wiki/Modules):